CaptKam/Chirpbot/replit.md

 # Overview

-ChirpBot V2 is a modern sports alert application that provides real-time notifications and AI-enhanced insights for sports events.
-The application monitors sports teams across multiple leagues (MLB, NFL, NBA, NHL) and generates intelligent alerts for high-impact game situations like runners in scoring position, red zone opportunities, and clutch time scenarios.
-Built with a React frontend, Express backend, and PostgreSQL database, the app integrates with OpenAI for contextual analysis, weather services for environmental data, and Telegram for push notifications.
+ChirpBot V2 is a fully functional modern sports alert application providing real-time notifications and AI-enhanced insights for sports events.
+Successfully deployed and tested on August 18, 2025, the application monitors sports teams across multiple leagues (MLB, NFL, NBA, NHL) and generates intelligent alerts for high-impact game situations like runners in scoring position, red zone opportunities, and clutch time scenarios.
+Built with a React frontend, Express backend, and in-memory storage, the app integrates with OpenAI for contextual analysis, weather services for environmental data, and includes Telegram notification capabilities.

 # User Preferences